foresterre/yare/README.md

 # Yare ⛵

-Procedural macro based parameterized testing library.
+A lean procedural macro based _parameterized testing library_.
 Run a test case with many different inputs.
-Test cases can be defined using the 'parameterized' attribute instead of the 'test' attribute.
+Patameterized test cases are defined using the 'parameterized' attribute instead of a default 'test' attribute.

 **Features**